sleeplessinc/protodiv/README.md

 ## Why?

-* Reduces the load on the server as much of the page layout it done in the browser.
+* Reduces the load on the server as much of the page layout is done in the browser.
 * The HTML can easily be designed and built by non-programmers.
 * The raw, dynamic data and the display of that data is almost entirely separated
-* A RESTful API to your server happens automatically.

 ## Why is that good?